 |Full Access||Reading Access|

-Due to pressures on study space, external readers may not be allowed access to the library during our assignment hand-in and exam periods.
+Due to pressures on study space, external readers may not be allowed access to the Library during exam periods.